-- Only one of them mentioned having a specific regulation specifying the scope of their mandate to collect environmental data (FR).
-In France, a law was passed at the end of 2021, extending the perimeter of Arcep's data collection from electronic communications' operators to devices' manufacturers, data centres' operators, network equipment manufacturers, online communication services and operating systems providers.
-This mandate serves to produce an annual survey ("Achieving digital sustainability") of the digital ecosystem. - The other four NRAs stated that they do not have a specific mandate (ES, CY, SE, BA), but national laws that transpose Article 20 of the EECC ('information requests to undertakings') impose a reporting obligation to the operators and other industry players to ensure conformity with the provisions of, or decisions or opinions adopted in accordance with the Code.
+- Only one of those 5 NRAs mentioned having a specific regulation defining the scope of their mandate to collect environmental data (FR).
+In France, a law was passed at the end of 2021, extending the perimeter of Arcep's data collection from electronic communications operators to device manufacturers, data centre operators, network equipment manufacturers, online communication services and operating system providers.
+This mandate serves to produce an annual survey ('Achieving digital sustainability') of the digital ecosystem. - The other four NRAs stated that they do not have a specific mandate (ES, CY, SE, BA), but national laws that transpose Article 20 of the EECC ('information requests to undertakings') impose a reporting obligation to the operators and other industry players to ensure conformity with the provisions of, or decisions or opinions adopted in accordance with the EECC.
 At the request of a particular NRA, related stakeholders should provide information or documents that the authority needs for clearly defined statistical or analytical purposes, reports, and studies within the competence of the EECC.
-However, the EECC does not explicitly authorize NRAs to collect data with reference to the environment.
-This raises the question whether improvements of the legal basis on European level could be helpful to further facilitate and harmonize the role of NRAs with regard to environmental transparency.
+However, the EECC does not explicitly authorise NRAs to collect data with reference to the environment.
+This raises the question whether improvements of the legal basis on European level could be helpful to further facilitate and harmonise the role of NRAs with regard to environmental transparency.

-&lt;sup>42 BEREC call-for-input on sustainability indicators included: technical workshops presented in Chapter 3, questionnaire to NRAs and public authorities presented in the present Chapter 4 and a questionnaire to industry players analysed in Chapter 5.
+&lt;sup>41 BEREC call-for-input on sustainability indicators included: technical workshops presented in Chapter 3, questionnaire to NRAs and public authorities presented in the present Chapter 4 and a questionnaire to industry players analysed in Chapter 5.

-&lt;sup>43 The questionnaire sent is presented in Annex IV of the document.
+&lt;sup>42 The questionnaire sent is presented in Annex IV of the document.

-&lt;sup>44 No response was received from EE, LT and SK.
-Following non-EU countries responded: IS, NO and B. More information in Annex II.
+&lt;sup>43 No response was received from EE, LT and SK.
+Following non-EU countries responded: IS, NO and BA.
+More information in Annex II.

-&lt;sup>45 The Irish Environmental Protection Agency provided a separate contribution.
+&lt;sup>44 The Irish Environmental Protection Agency provided a separate contribution.
 The response of CNMC also included the contribution of the Ministry of Economic Affairs and Digital Transformation and is considered as the response of the NRA.